 To learn more visit the Washington Home Energy Loans brochure available in English and Spanish.
 Visit the Craft3 website for more information and to get started on your own application.

 Craft3’s financing has helped hundreds of homeowners make a change for the better.
 We look forward to helping you!

-Low-income households may be eligible for additional low-cost services.
+Note: Low-income households may be eligible for additional low-cost services.
 Pacific Power partners with local agencies to provide free weatherization services to income-qualifying homeowners and renters living in mobile homes.
-Based on the home’s needs, a variety of measures can be installed, including insulation, energy-efficient showerheads, LED light bulbs and more.
+Based on the home’s needs, various measures can be installed, including insulation, energy-efficient showerheads, LED light bulbs, and more.
 All of these measures are designed to lower your electric bills while keeping your home comfortable.
 Learn more: https://www.pacificpower.net/liweatherization

 RATES & TERMS* for Craft3 Home Energy Loans